Razor Shines: Playing career

 Shines was born in Durham, North Carolina.
 He was drafted by the Montreal Expos in the 18th round of the 1978 MLB Draft out of St. Augustine's College in Raleigh, North Carolina.

 The Expos assigned him to the Jamestown Expos in the New York–Penn League for his first season in 1978.
 He spent the next three seasons (1979–1981) with the West Palm Beach Expos of the Florida State League.
 Shines was promoted to the Memphis Chicks of the Southern League in 1981 and remained there through 1983, when he was promoted to the AAA Wichita Aeros of the American Association.

-He made his Major League debut on September 9, 1983 as a pinch hitter against the New York Mets but did not get an official appearance because the Mets made a pitching change and he was subsequently pinch hit for himself.
+He made his Major League debut on September 9, 1983, as a pinch hitter against the New York Mets but did not get an official appearance because the Mets made a pitching change and he was subsequently pinch hit for himself.
 He played in two more games that season, as late inning defensive replacement against the Chicago Cubs on September 12 and as a pinch hitter on October 2 against the Mets.
-He recorded his first Major League hit in that at-bat, a single to left field off of Tim Leary.
+He recorded his first Major League hit in that at-bat, a single to left field off Tim Leary.

 In parts of four Major League seasons with the Expos he played in 68 games and had 81 at bats, 15 hits, one double, five RBI, one stolen base, five walks, a .185 batting average, .239 on-base percentage, .198 slugging percentage, 16 total bases and one sacrifice fly.
 He also pitched an inning in a blowout loss to the Philadelphia Phillies in 1985.
+Shines reached base twenty-one times in his Major League career without scoring a run, a record which still stands as of April 2024.

-He spent the majority of nine seasons with the Indianapolis Indians, and he became a local legend and fan favorite within the city of Indianapolis.
+He spent the majority of nine seasons with the Indianapolis Indians, becoming a local legend and fan favorite within the city of Indianapolis.

 He became a free agent in 1990 and signed with the Pittsburgh Pirates, who sent him to the Buffalo Bisons, where he hit .170 in 42 games.
 When the Pirates released him during the season, he signed with the Mexico City Reds of the Mexican League.

 He retired after spending 1993 in the Cincinnati Reds system.

 On May 16, 2006, the Indianapolis Indians honored Shines, who was managing the visiting Charlotte Knights, with a "Razor Shines Night."
 Shines kept his residence in Indianapolis during his playing years and for a few years afterwards.
 After retirement, he began his coaching career there at a local baseball academy and at Bishop Chatard High School.
-Shines also coached at Lebanon High School in Lebanon, Indiana, for the 1997–1998 season.
+Shines also coached at Lebanon High School in Lebanon, Indiana, in the 1997–1998 season.

+On September 13, 2024, the Indianapolis Indians retired Shines' jersey number 3 and to date is the first and only former Indians player to be so honored in the 100+ year history of the franchise.